 The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
+These measures, which include the implementation of travel bans, selfimposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
+The introduction of vaccines has led to optimism; however, the situation continues to evolve (including the prevalence of virus variants).
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operating subsidiaries in future periods.
 If the COVID-19 outbreak continues or increases in severity and results in expanded or prolonged travel, commercial or other similar restrictions, we could experience supply, logistics or other disruptions, which could have a negative impact on our ability to conduct research and development (including clinical development) or commercialize products.
 The COVID-19 outbreak may impact our ability to raise additional capital and/or impact our ability to continue our clinical trials.